 - Take out of the oven, sprinkle on 2 tbsp of chocolate chips and leave for 15 mins to cool before removing from the pan.

-- Pop out of the pan and slice into about 9 brownies.
+- Pop out the healthy brownies of the pan and slice into about 9 brownies.

-- They are best enjoyed still warm and gooey but will last a few days in the fridge.
+- These high protein vegan brownies are best enjoyed still warm and gooey but will last a few days in the fridge.
 It’s best to re-heat if eating from the fridge.

 If you like this recipe check out our sweet potato chocolate brownies.